 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-Mines Venture Fund is a seed stage venture capital fund associated with the Colorado School of Mines, a prominent research university specializing in mineral and mining engineering.
-Established to bridge the gap between breakthrough research and market-ready ventures, the fund plays a crucial role in supporting startups that leverage advanced technologies.
+Mines Venture Fund is a seed stage venture capital fund associated with the Colorado School of Mines, a prominent research university known for its expertise in mineral and mining engineering.
+Established to bridge the gap between groundbreaking research and market-ready ventures, the fund plays a crucial role in transforming innovative ideas into viable businesses.

-Mines Venture Fund has a diverse portfolio of notable companies that exemplify its focus on deep tech innovation.
-Key portfolio companies include:
+Mines Venture Fund's portfolio includes several notable companies that exemplify its focus on deep tech innovation:

-Steve Kreidler: Director, Steve brings a wealth of knowledge in operational management and investment strategy.
+Steve Kreidler: Director, Steve brings a wealth of knowledge in investment strategies and operational support for emerging companies.

-Zack Bennett: Director at the Beck Venture Center, Zack specializes in supporting startups through their growth phases.
+Zack Bennett: Director at the Beck Venture Center, Zack specializes in fostering innovation and entrepreneurship within the academic community.

-Brian Winkelbauer: President & CEO of the Mines Foundation, Brian has a strong background in fundraising and strategic partnerships.
+Brian Winkelbauer: President & CEO of the Mines Foundation, Brian has a strong track record in supporting initiatives that bridge research and commercialization.

-To pitch to Mines Venture Fund, founders should use the Pitch Us Form available on their website.
-It is important to include a comprehensive deck that outlines the startup's technology, market opportunity, and team qualifications.
-Response times may vary, but founders can expect to hear back regarding their submission.
+To pitch Mines Venture Fund, founders should use the Pitch Us Form available on their website.
+It is important to include a comprehensive overview of the startup, including the business model, market opportunity, and alignment with the fund's focus areas.
+Response times may vary, so founders should be prepared for potential follow-up discussions.

 Recent activity from Mines Venture Fund includes notable investments in companies like Andrenam, which raised $10 million to secure ocean resources, and GelSana, which was selected for the MedTech Innovator 2025 Cohort.
-These developments highlight the fund's commitment to supporting innovative startups in deep tech sectors.
+These investments reflect the fund's commitment to supporting deep tech startups that are making significant advancements in their fields.

-Additionally, XtremeX Mining Technology has announced plans for new developments in mining technology, further showcasing the fund's focus on advancing the mining sector.
+Additionally, XtremeX Mining Technology has announced plans for new developments in mining technology, further showcasing the fund's focus on innovation within the mining sector.

 What are the investment criteria for Mines Venture Fund?